Conformal C2ST: Turning weak classifiers into strong two-sample tests: The uniform test: conformal calibration of classifier scores

-Because \( H_0 : p = q \) implies exchangeability between the calibration and test samples, each \( U_j \) is uniformly distributed, and the KS test (or any similar test) controls Type-I error at level \( \alpha \).
+Because \( H_0 : p = q \) implies exchangeability between the calibration and test samples, each \( U_j \) is uniformly distributed, and the KS test controls Type-I error at level \( \alpha \).
 (We refer to this in the benchmarks as the "uniform" test.)